 If you’re looking for specific product recommendations after reading this piece, feel free to check out our reviews section!

 A modern motherboard is like a Lego board, made easier by the labels that take up every square inch of its silicon real-estate.
+You have to think of n9k-c93180yc-ex as the bricks to help you build your dream sculpture.
 So, as you collect the right Lego bricks (read processor, GFX card, RAM kit and so on) and plug them into their respective places on the board, you got yourself a working system.
 It is that simple!

-The problem however is the plethora of hardware choices and combinations out there fighting for your attention.
+The problem, however, is the plethora of hardware choices and combinations out there fighting for your attention.
 To add to that, there is the ever-lasting argument between Intel vs. AMD processor and graphics cards.
-This is just the tip of the iceberg for someone wanting to build a budget gaming PC.
+This is just the tip of the iceberg for someone wanting to build a budget gaming pc under 300, or indeed even a little more expensively.

 Processor And Cooling Unit